Score-based calibration testing for multivariate forecast distributions: Score-based calibration tests

 Regarding the second criterion, applicability, the log score requires the forecast density $f$ in closed form.
 While using a kernel density estimate of the forecast density is possible in principle, this approach is challenging even in the univariate setup \citep{KruegerEtAl2020} and thus seems unappealing in the multivariate case.
 The energy score on the contrary is widely applicable, in that its defining expectations in (\ref{es}) can readily be estimated via empirical averages.

 Proper scores as dimensionality reduction functions facilitate the interpretation of test results: In a nutshell, our testing approaches are based on comparing realized scores, $S(F,Y)$, to scores anticipated by the forecaster, $S(F,X)$ with $X \sim F$.
 If the former tend to be larger than the latter, the forecaster is overconfident in that she anticipates her forecasts to be better than they actually are.\footnote{Of course, the evaluation of confidence is conditional on the score used.
 A simple example would be a normally distributed target variable and the issuance of a $t$-distributed forecast with correct mean and variance.
 These forecasts would turn out to be overconfident with respect to the log score, but neither over- or underconfident according to the Dawid-Sebastiani score, because the latter only evaluates the mean and variance forecast.} We detail the aspect of interpretability when discussing the two specific tests below.
-Finally, our tests based on proper scores are reasonably simple to understand and implement.
+Finally, our tests based on proper scores are reasonably simple to understand and implement, and their results do not depend on the order of the variables.

 Besides their suitability in terms of sensitivity, applicability, interpretability and simplicity, there are further conceptual reasons to use proper scores as dimensionality reduction functions.
 As noted by \cite{HeldEtAl2010} and \cite{WeiEtAl2017}, the fact that scores are widely used in relative forecast evaluation suggests their usefulness for calibration testing as well.
 Furthermore, there is a connection between proper scores and calibration, in particular auto-calibration, via the Murphy decomposition of the expected score \citep{Pohle20,gneiting2021,dimitriadis2021}.
 Finally, our use of scoring rules can be motivated from the perspective of statistical depth functions \citep{zuo2000, mosler2020}.
 The reason why the classical PIT uniformity result does not generalize to the multivariate case is that quantiles do not readily generalize to the multivariate case due to the lack of an order in $\mathbb{R}^d$ \citep{genest2001}.
 The univariate PIT basically checks if all quantile levels are hit uniformly.
 Statistical depth functions, which create a center-outward ordering in $\mathbb{R}^d$, are often proposed as a multivariate generalization of quantiles.
 A generalization of probabilistic calibration along those lines would thus check if the observations hit all depths of the forecast distribution uniformly.
 Many depth functions have been proposed \citep[see][]{mosler2020}. \cite{ThorarinsdottirEtAl2016} use the so-called band depth for graphical diagnostic checking of calibration.
 Using Euclidean depth, perhaps the most basic depth function, as the dimensionality reduction function $g(F,Y)$ in our PIT-based test is equivalent to using the energy score.
 The same holds true to for the Mahalanobis depth and the Dawid-Sebastiani score.